Before you can configure your SSH deployment targets, they must meet the following requirements:

 Although previous versions of Mono should work in most deployment scenarios, any deployments that involve the target accessing endpoints that require TLSv1.2 (for example downloading from Maven or GitHub feeds) may fail.

-The Configuration Transforms feature will only work on Mono 4.2.3 and above.
+The .NET configuration transforms feature will only work on Mono 4.2.3 and above.

 This was due to a bug with XML Transformations.

-Note that Substitute Variables in Files can still be used without issue on earlier Mono versions.
+Note that substitute variables in templates can still be used without issue on earlier Mono versions.

 If you configure your deployment such that the target pulls down the package itself directly from the NuGet repository, the correct SSL certificates need to also be available to Mono.
 By default, Mono pre 3.12 didn’t trust any certificates and the root certs in question would need to be either manually imported, or synced with Mozilla’s list by invoking